cloudmaven/documentation/pages/aws/aws_hipaa.md

 ### Part 4: Ancillary components

-This section describes the use of automated services, data bases tables, IOT endpoints and other AWS features to augment the HCDS.
+This section describes the use of automated services, data bases tables, IOT endpoints and other AWS features to augment the SCE.
 Such ancillary components may or may not touch directly on PHI, an important differentiator as only HIPAA-aligned technologies are permitted to do so.